kball/speakwritelisten.com/src/routes/blog/posts/9-17-mental-models-make-better-questions.md

 Want to ask better questions at work meetings?
 Try to fit any new information into your model for how the business works, and ask questions that fill in the gaps.
 "How will this interact with our existing systems?" or "What are the business implications of this project?"

 Want to ask better questions of your kids?
-Same thing - keep building a mental model for how their world works, and ask questions that fill in the gaps.
+Same thing &mdash; keep building a mental model for how their world works, and ask questions that fill in the gaps.

 Want to ask good questions of a mentor or teacher?
 Try to build up a mental model of everything they're teaching you, and ask questions that fill in the gaps.